Female Packing List for China in Spring: March, April, May

 - Backpack: Beware of carry on limits for your airline when picking a backpack if you’re hoping to avoid baggage fees.
-I like how non-descript (aka not as attractive to theeves) this Osprey 46L is.
+I like how nondescript (aka not as attractive to thieves) this Osprey 46L is.
 If traveling with checked baggage I like this 65L, which is size I travel with.

 - Suitcase: Beware not to take one that’s too big as you’ll be lugging this up and down flights of stairs.
 This one is the perfect size, but you can see more choices here.